unboundsecurity/casp-express-deploy/docker/README.md

-# Deploy CASP Using Docker
+# 1. Deploy CASP Using Docker

-This is a quick start for [CASP](https://www.unboundtech.com/docs/CASP/CASP_User_Guide-HTML/Content/Products/CASP/CASP_Offering_Description/Solution.htm) that can be used for POCs and evaluations.
-It is based on Docker Compose.
+This project provides a quick and easy way to evaluate the Unbound [CASP](https://www.unboundtech.com/docs/CASP/CASP_User_Guide-HTML/Content/Products/CASP/CASP_Offering_Description/Solution.htm) solution.
+Unbound CASP is composed of several components that need to be setup to work properly.
+Therefore, this quick start solution is provided to enable you to launch CASP without any configuration using Docker.

 **Note: This project is intended to be used for POCs.**

-This project provides a quick and easy way to evaluate the Unbound CASP solution.
-Unbound CASP is composed of several components that need to be setup to work properly.
-Therefore, this quick start solution is provided to enable you to launch CASP without any configuration.

 This implementation is only for demo proposes.
 For production, you must install and setup CASP as described in the [CASP User Guide](https://www.unboundtech.com/docs/CASP/CASP_User_Guide-HTML/Content/Products/CASP/CASP_User_Guide/Installation.htm#Installing-CASP).

-## Overview
+## 1.1.
+Overview

 This CASP implementation provides the following components:

-1. UKC - Unbound Key Managment servers, including an Entry Point, Partner and Auxiliary server.
+1. **UKC** - Unbound Key Managment servers, including an Entry Point, Partner and Auxiliary server.
-2. PostgreSQL Database - used by CASP Service.
+2. **PostgreSQL Database** - used by CASP Service.
-3. CASP Services - including the CASP core service and CASP wallet service.
+3. **CASP Services** - including the CASP core service and CASP wallet service.
-4. CASP Bot - a CASP participant that automatically approves operations.
+4. **CASP Bot** - a CASP participant that automatically approves operations.

-## Getting Started
+## 1.2.
+Getting Started

 1. Complete the [General Prerequisites](../README.md#General-Prerequsites).
-1. Install Docker Desktop CE (community edition) 18 or newer.
-See [Docker](https://hub.docker.com/?overlay=onboarding).
+1. Install Docker Desktop CE (community edition).
+It must include Docker Engine version 18 or newer.
+You can get the latest version from [Docker](https://hub.docker.com/?overlay=onboarding).
    - If you are not registered for Docker, follow the [registration process](https://hub.docker.com/?overlay=onboarding).
    - Download the Docker Desktop installer and install it.
    - If you are running on Windows, enable Hyper-V using the [instructions from Microsoft](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).
-   - You may need to [enable virtualization](https://blogs.technet.microsoft.com/canitpro/2015/09/08/step-by-step-enabling-hyper-v-for-use-on-windows-10/) in the BIOS on your device.
+   - You must [enable virtualization](https://blogs.technet.microsoft.com/canitpro/2015/09/08/step-by-step-enabling-hyper-v-for-use-on-windows-10/) in the BIOS on your device.
 1. [Request](mailto:support@unboundtech.com) to be added to Unbound's Docker organization.
 1. Download or clone this repository.
 1. Create a file called *.env* in the same folder as the repository.
-The *.env* file holds your access token (see [Prerequisites](#Prerequisites)).
+The *.env* file holds your access tokens (see [Prerequisites](#Prerequisites)).

    For example: